kateOkvol/factory/README.md

 <li> other small machines that differ in the specifics of the application
 <hr>
-Each unit of moving vehicles has: brand, mass, cost, load capacity, engine size, fuel type, fuel consumption (electricity is also fuel) the number of passengers (including the driver, if any).
+Each unit of moving vehicles has:

+brand, mass, cost, load capacity,

+engine size, fuel type, fuel consumption (electricity is also fuel)

+the number of passengers (including the driver, if any).

 Each type of machine has:

 brand, mass, cost,

-number of parts produced per hour power consumption, the number of staff.
+number of parts produced per hour

+power consumption, the number of staff.
-Additional parameters for objects are allowed (if you see fit to add something).
 <hr>
 It is necessary:

 Calculate the price of movable, real estate and the total price.
 Count the number of personnel to service all equipment.